Assess your readiness

 Define your approach to upskilling your internal staff within the context of your TOM.

 But remember, training alone is never enough to drive excellent outcomes.
 It is critical you give your staff constant opportunities to gain first hand experience with cloud services in a safe way.
-It both builds their skills and confidence, but also motivates them through PoC and proactive prototyping (early experimentation) with the acceptance that it may not work first time.]
+It both builds their skills and confidence, but also motivates them through Proof of Concept and proactive prototyping (early experimentation) with the acceptance that it may not work first time.

 Finally, it is unlikely your organisation will be able to fulfil all of the roles needed to deliver your cloud strategy.
 Most organisations partner to fulfil some needs, such as security.
 Another requirement that drives the need to partner is capacity.
 Partnering provides the opportunity to supplement internal roles with experienced external resources